NewZeal: Past ideology

+History

 2020 election

 The party launched at Marsden Cross in Rangihoua Bay (site of the first Christian service in New Zealand, in 1814) in June 2020.
 It said that it would run 20 candidates in both general and Māori electorates.

 ONE Party became registered with the Electoral Commission in July 2020.
 It received a broadcasting allocation of $41,457 for the 2020 election.

 The party reached an arrangement with Vision NZ, another Christian-based party.
 ONE Party did not stand a candidate in the Waiariki electorate, where Vision's leader Hannah Tamaki ran.
 In return, Vision NZ promised to not stand a candidate in Te Tai Tokerau.
 ONE Party was approached about joining an alliance of parties that included the New Zealand Public Party, led by Billy Te Kahika, who is also a Christian.
 However, Harawira said that their respective parties' kaupapa do not align.
 ONE Party encouraged supporters in electorates where it was not running a candidate to abstain from the electorate vote.

 At the election, held on 17 October, ONE Party received 8,121 party votes (0.3%), far short of the 5% threshold to enter Parliament without winning at least one electorate seat.